igor11191708/coreml-stable-diffusion-swift-example/README.md

  ## How to get generated image

+### Step 1
-1. Place at least one of your prepared split_einsum models into the ‘Local Models’ folder.
+Place at least one of your prepared split_einsum models into the ‘Local Models’ folder.
 Find the ‘Document’ folder through the interface by tapping on the ‘Local Models’ button.
 If the folder is empty, then create a folder named ‘models’.
 Refer to the folders’ hierarchy in the image below for guidance.
 The example app supports only ``split_einsum`` models.
 In terms of performance ``split_einsum`` is the fastest way to get result.
+### Step 2
-2. Pick up the model that was placed at the local folder from the list.
+Pick up the model that was placed at the local folder from the list.
 Click update button if you added a model while app was launched
+### Step 3
-3. Enter a prompt or pick up a picture and press "Generate" (You don't need to prepare image size manually) It might take up to a minute or two to get the result
+Enter a prompt or pick up a picture and press "Generate" (You don't need to prepare image size manually) It might take up to a minute or two to get the result

 ![The concept](https://github.com/The-Igor/coreml-stable-diffusion-swift-example/blob/main/img/img_03.png)